55 Free Digital Marketing Tools for Small Businesses

 21. Google Alerts is a free tool that sends email notifications to small businesses when content about your brand or specific topics are published around the internet.

-22. Friends+Me is free social post management software that is most focused on Google+ but also works with other popular social sites like Facebook, LinkedIn, and Twitter.
+22. Friends+Me is free social post management software that works with popular social sites like Facebook, LinkedIn, and Twitter.

 23. ManageFlitter is a follower management tool with a limited free option that lets you easily analyze and unfollow inactive or spam users on Twitter.